TanishSharrma/gsoc/2017/proposals/proposal_Tanish.md

 ### Future works (After GSoc)

-- In future, I plan to work on Game Theory applicantions' integration to CuPy (Axelrod Python library)
+- In future, I plan to work on Game Theory applications' integration to CuPy (Axelrod Python library)

 ## Other Projects and Work Experience

-I have undertaken 2 internships, one as a Software Engineer and one as a Data Science Researcher.
-I am eager to learn and have worked on several Machine Learning projects as well.
+I have undertaken two technical internships, one as a Software Engineer and one as a Data Science Researcher.
+I have been programming and developing complex Algorithms in Python and Java for a few years now and since 2017, have started undertaking projects in the field of Data Science, Machine Learning and Artificial Intelligence.
+During my Summer Internship in the previous year (As a Data Science Intern), I gained tremendous amount of experience and exposure and learned to implement my knowledge in a practical field.

+I am eager to learn and have worked on several Machine Learning and Artificial Intelligence projects as well.
+Namely, Image Classifier using Convolutional Neural Network (CNN), Machine Learning models for datasets provided on Kaggle, Basics of CUDA and GPU Computing etc.

 I have undertaken substantial number of Mathematics and Computing classes and am ready to have first hand experience tackling real life issues with CuPy.
 Details of everything aforementioned are in my Resume : http://tanish.ueuo.com/cv.pdf

 ## Benchmark Experiment Raw Data